ymz-ncnk/musgo/README.md

 # MusGo
-MusGo is an extremely fast serializer with validation support.
-It is based on code generation.
-In addition, it supports aliases, pointers, and private fields.
+MusGo is an extremely fast serializer based on code generation.
+It supports validation, different encodings, aliases, pointers, and private fields.

 # Why we need another serializer?
 1. With MusGo you can encode/decode your data really fast.